STIR$^2$: Reward Relabelling for combined Reinforcement and Imitation Learning on sparse-reward tasks: Method

+\bigbreak \textbf{Reward bonus to successful episodes.} The relabeling part of our algorithm tries to mitigate this issue and is most similar to SIL \cite{Oh2018SIL} or SAIL \cite{DBLP:journals/corr/abs-2012-11989}.
+In our method, the self-imitation is achieved by effectively treating successful episodes as if they were demonstrations.
 In order to give a reward bonus to successful episodes, we need to wait for the episodes to end first.
-We follow the idea presented in HER \citep{NIPS2017_453fadbd} to relabel past experiences and modify the transitions' rewards.
-To the best of our knowledge, HIPI \citep{eysenbach2020rewriting} is the only existing method to also modify the rewards this way.
+We follow the idea presented in HER \cite{NIPS2017_453fadbd} to relabel past experiences and modify the transitions' rewards.
+To the best of our knowledge, HIPI \cite{eysenbach2020rewriting} is the only existing method to also modify the rewards this way.
 While their method relies on inverse RL to tackle the more general multi-task setting, ours is more straight-forward for the simpler single-task setting with sparse rewards.